yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 # Python tracing

-The sfAPM python agent send the tracing metrics and correlated application logs to the APM server.
+The sfAPM python agent send the tracing metrics and the co-related app logs to the APM server.

 #### Supported Platforms